-Georgian-American mezzo-soprano Mariami Bekauri has been praised for her “warm” and “handsome” tone.
-Bekauri is a recent graduate of the Fredonia School of Music and has begun her performance career in Central and Western New York.
-She has appeared with the Buffalo Philharmonic Orchestra, the Hillman Opera, the Western New York Chamber Orchestra, Buffalo Opera Unlimited, Geneva Light Opera, Harmonia Chamber Singers and Finger Lakes Opera.
+Georgian-American mezzo-soprano Mariami Bekauri has been praised for her “warm,” “handsome,” and “powerful” tone.
+She has appeared as a soloist with the Buffalo Philharmonic Orchestra, Buffalo Philharmonic Chorus, the Western New York Chamber Orchestra, Buffalo Opera Unlimited, Opera-Lytes, Geneva Light Opera, the Hillman Opera, Harmonia Chamber Singers and the Brown University Chorus.

-This December, Ms. Bekauri can be seen onstage with Buffalo Opera Unlimited as the sorceress Ulrica in Verdi’s Un ballo in Maschera.
-In October she gave the recital “Love’s Labour’s Lost” Erwin H. Johnson Memorial Fund presenting a variety of operatic highlights as well as selections from Peter Lieberson’s Neruda Songs.
+In the 2022-2023 season Ms. Bekauri appeared with Buffalo Opera Unlimited as the sorceress Ulrica in Verdi’s Un ballo in Maschera in December 2023 and as Mad Margaret in Ruddigore at the Alleyway Theater in Downtown Buffalo with Opera-Lytes in March 2023.
+In October 2022 she gave the recital “Love’s Labour’s Lost” Erwin H. Johnson Memorial Fund presenting a variety of operatic highlights as well as selections from Peter Lieberson’s Neruda Songs.
 Ms. Bekauri started 2022 with the premiere of two new works by composer Jamie Leigh Sampson: the aria “Broken” for mezzo-soprano from Sampson’s opera “In a Flash,” and “Thousand Times a Thousand” for soprano, mezzo-soprano, bassoon and piano four-hands.
 Additionally Bekauri revisited Sampson’s composition “American Mother” for mezzo-soprano and piano which she premiered in March 2020.
 All three works will be performed as part of Sampson’s faculty recital, Uncommon Ground.
 Earlier in the 2021-2022 season, Ms. Bekauri released her second virtual recital, Songs to the Moon, and appeared with the BPO as part of their Bewitching Broadway Halloween concert.

 In the 2019 season Ms. Bekauri made her debut in the titular role of Rossini’s La Cenerentola with Buffalo Opera Unlimited to great acclaim.
 She appeared as Barbarina and covered Marcellina in Geneva Light Opera’s July 2019 production of Le Nozze di Figaro.
 Bekauri was also a member of the Buffalo Philharmonic Chorus’s GRAMMY Award winning recording of Richard Danielpour’s The Passion of Yeshua for Best Choral Performance at the 63rd Annual Grammy Awards.